MadhumithaV2705/Dispersion-Limited-Fiber-Length/README.md

 <img width="1920" height="1080" alt="Screenshot (14)" src="https://github.com/user-attachments/assets/22da54e2-d46c-43da-998b-c2101522300f" />

 # Result
 The dispersion-limited fiber length for the given optical communication system was found to be approximately 10 km.
 The simulation results showed acceptable BER performance with a clear eye diagram and minimal intersymbol interference.
-Hence, the system operated successfully within the dispersion limit.
+Hence, the system performance was satisfactory and remained within the allowable dispersion limit.